rht-labs/lodestar-backend/deployment/README.md

 ### Mongo DB

 If you are developing locally you will need to connect to a database.
 By default it connects to a local instead.
-You can use the docker setup located in the `development` directory in this repo to deploy an instance.
+You can use the docker setup located in this directory to deploy an instance.
 It will persist data into a sub-directory named `mongo-volume`.
 To destroy the database entirely you can shut down the docker instance and remove the sub-directory.

 From the root of the repo